0xrwx/portfolio_project_1/README.md

 $ git remote remove origin
 ```

-Then you can install the dependencies either using NPM
+Then you can install the dependencies using NPM

 ```bash
 # Install dependencies